szxzip/bpp/slides.md

 By 1968, the BPP spread across the U.S.

-They mixed **SOCIALIST** ideas with Black pride, calling for revolution.
+They mixed **SOCIALIST**{style="color:#ff3030"} ideas with Black pride, calling for revolution.

-The FBI saw them as a threat and launched COINTELPRO—a secret program to **DESTORY** the group.
+The FBI saw them as a threat and launched COINTELPRO—a secret program to **DESTORY**{style="color:#ff3030"} the group.

 Police raids, fake news, and lies split the party.

-In 1969, Chicago police **KILLED** Fred Hampton, a leader who united Black, white, and Latino poor communities.
+In 1969, Chicago police **KILLED**{style="color:#ff3030"} Fred Hampton, a leader who united Black, white, and Latino poor communities.

-Meanwhile, the BPP’s survival programs—like free breakfast for kids and health clinics—showed how **WORKING-CLASS** people could help each other when the government failed them.
+Meanwhile, the BPP’s survival programs—like free breakfast for kids and health clinics—showed how **WORKING-CLASS**{style="color:#ff3030"} people could help each other when the government failed them.

 ---
 layout: default